PramodToleti/PramodToleti/README.md

 # 💫 About Me:
-I'm a Fullstack Developer with a passion for frontend and backend development, including end-user experience, and know the tech to implement it for a great frontend experience.
-Done hands-on projects.
-Currently learning react.js for building interactive user interfaces and web applications quickly and efficiently with significantly less code
+An aspiring Fullstack Developer with a passion for frontend and backend development, including end-user experience, and know the tech to implement it for a great frontend experience.
+Currently learning react.js for building interactive user interfaces and web applications quickly and efficiently with significantly less code.
+I

+n addition to coding challenges, I enjoy breaking complex problems into smaller parts and solving them.
+I love doing hands-on projects, and I like listening to music, traveling, singing, being in nature and I'm a pet lover too.
+Keeping myself productive is something that I enjoy very much.

 ## 🌐 Socials: